 The favored habitat for the northern snakehead is in shallow, stagnant water with muddy substrates and somewhat dense aquatic vegetation.
 This fish also occurs in slow-moving, muddy streams, both large and small, drainage ditches, rivers, ponds, reservoirs, and lakes.

 Snakeheads are native to Asia and Africa.
 When introduced to North American waters, they damage the ecological balance.
 They compete with native species for food and habitat.
 Lacking their natural predators, these large, fast-growing, fast-reproducing fish become the top predators and may potentially lead to a decline in our bass, crappie, and other fish populations.
+The impacts of this species on native fish populations are still to be determined and need to be monitored.

 Another concern is that snakeheads may potentially transfer diseases and parasites to our native North American fishes.